andyspersonal/person-exercise/README.md

 ## Seperate out Service and entity into their own classes
 Make a register service that takes the speaker as a parameter and has any services injected into it.
 This reduces the number of responsibilities of the person class and makes it more of an Entity class rather than a mix of a service and an Entity.

+## reduce complexity if the register service
+The level of nesting in the register function is due to validation of the speaker.
+This can be simplfied by doing all the validation first in the function and returning early.
+Further more all the validation can be put into the Speaker class, associating the domain logic with the class (DDD).
+The checks for null or zero length will also be change to use the NullOrEmpty string extension.
+Might be even better to use NullorWhiteSpace, but this does chnage the functionality.

+When doping this I noticed that the list of domains and employees are hard coded.
+Typically this would be provided dynamically, say from a database.
+It is worth noting that if this were the case then this part of the validation would have to be moved out of the Person class as the validation would require a database call.
+The validation could also provide a list of validation issues, which would be more usefull to the consumer.

+During this process I have renamed some variables to make them easier to read.
+Using full names rather than abbreviations makes the code easier to read.

+The validation around experince, certification, employers emails address and web browser seems odd.
+I have left it functioning the same, but I think this logic would warrant questioning.